Abhishhek1/profile-card/README.md

 # profile-card
-This is the basic profile card for a website
+This is the profile card for a website.
+It is mostly used on websites.